+Internship is a way of talent recruitment that has become popular in nearly every country of the world.
+Previously confined to medical graduates, it overlaps various industries and professions today.
 Should you apply for an internship?
-I would say you should, always, but not necessarily with a goal of signing a full-time job contract with the company, once your internship with them ends, once you finish your studies.
+I would say you should, always, but not necessarily with a goal of signing a full-time job contract with the company, once your internship with them ends.

 Why did you decide to study medicine (or other field)?

 Your goal is to show the interviewers that you know why you are studying, that you have some plans for the future, and did not apply just because your parents wanted you to apply, or because you did not really know what you wanted to do in life.

 Your choice of study can resonate with your personal values, or with your career plan.
 You can also say that you simply enjoy doing what the medical practitioners (nurses, scientists, managers, marketers, etc) do in their jobs.
 One way or another, you should have some goal on your mind (a position you want to hold in five years time, a life you want to live, a value you want to bring to people you will work with, etc).

 What do you know about us, and why are you interested to do internship in our company?

 Try to say something nice about them, praise them for something worthy of praise.
 Perhaps they are leading the pack on the local market?
 Do you like their products, do you use them?
 Have someone recommended you the company?
 Are they famous for a good working environment, or for their company culture?

 Do your homework.
 Research about their company.
 Find something worthy of praise–there always is something, we just have to open our eyes to see it.
 Leverage the power of Google and social media to find as much information about their company as possible.